 - Decorate: Prepare royal icing.
 Divide icing up between a few bowls.
 I used 4 colors: sky blue, lemon yellow, violet, and fuchsia.
 I left some icing white.
 Using piping tip #5, outline and flood with your base color(s).
 Allow icing to set (I place the cookies in the fridge so the icing sets quicker).
 Using piping tip #2 or piping tip #1, add decorative designs in different colors like polka dots, squiggles, plaid, or stripes.
 Icing will completely set in about 2 hours at room temperature.

-You could also use my cream cheese sugar cookie recipe.
+- Alternative Cookie Recipe: You could also use my cream cheese sugar cookie recipe.

-For the bunny ears pictured above: divide royal icing in half.
+- Bunny Ears: divide royal icing in half.
 Tint half pink with 1-2 small drops fuchsia.
 Using piping tip #5, outline and flood with plain white icing.
 Allow icing to set (I place the cookies in the fridge so the icing sets quicker).
 Using the same piping tip, top with fuchsia icing, leaving a white outline underneath.
 Top with coarse sugar sprinkles.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.